3778/mlchallenge/README.md

 # Rules

-Violating any of these rules will result in disqualification.
+Violating any of these items will result in disqualification.

 1. Use only the datasets provided, no external sources are allowed;
 2. Don't change the code in `_internal`